Distributed Robust Adaptive Frequency Control of Power Systems with Dynamic Loads: Controller synthesis for robust adaptive frequency control

-Like Section~\ref{sec:coo1}, the coordinate transformation is to convert the global regulation problem into a global stabilization problem.
-Additional term is also inspired by backstepping and makes the system ISS with respect to neighboring states.
-Consider the coordinate transformation
+Like Section~\ref{sec:coo1}, a coordinate transformation is conducted to convert the global control problem into a global stabilization problem of the error dynamics.
+Also, a backstepping approach is applied to ensure the stability of the error dynamics.
+Consider the transformation